-When is the best time to Trade?
+When is the best time to Trade on Day Trading markets?

 Day Traders typically trade either the open or close of the session for their given market.
 The first or last hour of the session typically has the most volume, which offers more opportunities when it comes to price movements.
 Therefore most traders consider these times to be the best time to trade.

 The pre-market can also be traded but is less popular globally.
 Why?
 Volume is low and hence predictability is also low.
 Highly successful traders wait for the true market to open and hence do not trade pre-market sessions.